NutdanaiVankrua/Research/ios/cocoapods.md

 <br/>
 ## Installation
-1. Check if your computer has ruby installed, by running the command `ruby —version`
+1. Check if your computer has ruby installed, by running the command `ruby —version`<br/>
-2. (Optional) If ruby is not installed, please install first
+2. (Optional) If ruby is not installed, please install first<br/>
-3. Open terminal and run `gem install bundler`
+3. Open terminal and run `gem install bundler`<br/>
-4. In terminal, redirect into your project and run the following command `bundle init`
+4. In terminal, redirect into your project and run the following command `bundle init`<br/>
 5. There will be a Gemfile created, then specify your dependencies.
-[Read more](http://bundler.io/)
+[Read more](http://bundler.io/)<br/>

 	```
 	source 'https://rubygems.org'